featherfly12/IRC-Supernova/README.md

-# Code for a basic tank drive w/ Cim motors w/ a 7:1 gear ratio
-# Arm rotation and compressed wheel/polycarb intake
+Code for a basic tank drive w/ Cim motors w/ a 7:1 gear ratio Arm rotation and compressed wheel/polycarb intake SUPERNOVA!!! this robot:
-# SUPERNOVA!!!